HFS FAQ

 Can I back up/restore from home?

 Yes.
-The HFS Spectrum Protect service supports VPN-based backup.
+The HFS Storage Protect service supports VPN-based backup.
 This allows the backup and restore of important University data from anywhere in the world using connections via the University's VPN service: please see further our page on VPN-based backups.
 However performance is not likely to be good and you may find CrashPlan a better option if you need to do this regularly.

 The original deleted node was probably registered to a different server than the newly registered account.
 To resolve this, follow the instructions on removing and reinstalling the backup client software.